Golf on NBC: Early years

+1990s: Ryder Cup and U.S. Open

+In 1991, coverage of the Skins Game moved to ABC Sports, after NBC obtained the rights to broadcast Notre Dame college football games.

 After Vin Scully left NBC Sports following the network's loss of the Major League Baseball package to CBS, Bryant Gumbel, who was still co-hosting Today at the time, took over as NBC's primary golf anchor.
 In 1991, Gumbel was replaced by Charlie Jones and subsequently, Dick Enberg and (after the former left NBC Sports for CBS in the year 2000) Dan Hicks.

 The American Century Celebrity Golf Classic was held in 1990 and sponsored by NBC, which broadcasts the second- and third-round coverage.
 The game NBC Sports Real Golf was unveiled at the 17th annual American Century Championship Celebrity Golf Event and promoted during NBC's broadcast of the event.
 NBC generally televised around five regular PGA Tour events per season at this time.

 In 1991, the network acquired the broadcast rights to the Ryder Cup.

-Acquisition of U.S. Open rights (1995)

 In 1995, NBC Sports acquired rights to the USGA championships, including the U.S. Open, from ESPN/ABC.
 ESPN retained rights to a portion of the weekday coverage, however NBC was the dominant rightsholder, including exclusive coverage of the weekend rounds.
 This took NBC's coverage to a new level, and marked the first time in the modern era of television that the network had televised a major championship.
 NBC, and its lead analyst Johnny Miller (who joined NBC in 1990), became synonymous with the U.S. Open, televising it for the next 20 years, through 2014.